 This smart watch from Garmin, a company perhaps best known for GPS-enabled car navigation devices, makes good use of GPS technology while offering some features that should appeal to more serious workout and fitness enthusiasts.
 It comes with 15 indoor sports and GPS apps pre-loaded, and it does the usual heart rate monitoring but it also shows you heart rate variability, a useful fitness measure in itself, and it claims to be able to estimate VO2 max and “fitness age.”

 While the display is easy to read, it may lack some of the aesthetic pizazz of the Samsung Galaxy watch (our #4 pick) or the Apple Watch.
 While the Garmin Vivoactive may not have a wide range of supported 3rd party apps, it does offer Garmin’s mobile wallet feature and it also lets you use the GPS function without needing to be constantly paired with a smartphone.
 It’s compatible with iOS and Android devices for sharing fitness data, playing music and for notifications of calls and texts.
+Speaking of Android, read all about the best android smartwatch and compare them.

 This low priced smartwatch and fitness tracker is primality designed to work through the VeryFitPro app.
 It’s compatible with both iPhone and Android phones and when paired via Bluetooth it shows GPS features and supports text, Facebook and What’s App notifications.
 It also includes 14 sports activity modes for tracking different kinds of workouts and it claims to do sleep tracking as well.